 “During my business trips, I have needed a way to bring paperwork and catalogs that I didn’t want to get crunched in my carry-on luggage.
 So, I would put them inside the Medium Pack-it Folder, along with my nice pants and collared shirts.
 The structure board and folding board work amazingly for keeping my papers nice and crisp for presentations," says James Hebert, Product Developer at Eagle Creek.

-This is a great example of making a versatile product perform double duty.
-Not only does the Pack-It Specter™ Garment Folder hold eight to 12 dress shirts or slacks, compressing the clothing and keeping wrinkles at a minimum, but it also will keep important papers smooth and professional-looking, as well.
+This is a great example of making a versatile product perform double duty so that you can fit more unconventional items into your bag.
+Not only does the Pack-It Specter™ Garment Folder hold eight to 12 dress shirts or slacks, compressing the clothing and keeping wrinkles at a minimum, but garment folders also keep important papers smooth and professional-looking, as well.

 For the Family Traveler